 Let’s take a closer look at the Alesis Nitro Mesh Drum Kit, and see what’s good and bad about this one.

-5 Drum Pads and 3 Cymbal Pads
+The Drum Pads & Cymbal Pads

 This kit includes a sturdy aluminum, 4-post rack.
 You will get three bars to mount your drums and cymbals onto – one bar in the center and one bar each on the left and right.
 The rack can be folded up and collapsed into a smaller size if you want to transport it without taking your whole kit apart.

 Owners of this kit say the rack is sturdy, and they don’t find any major issues with it.
 Initial setup and assembly of the rack can be a little tedious, but once you get the rack put together it’s just a matter of attaching the rest of the pads and cabling up.

 You have options on how you can set up the pads and cymbals.
 It’s quite adjustable with the design of the rack, so you should be able to find a configuration that feels natural to play on with a little time tweaking the placement of the pads and the stance of the rack.